-College Readiness has emerged as one of the leading education reform efforts of the 21st century.
-Recognizing that a high school diploma is not the guarantee of entry into the American middle class that it once was, school systems across the country are making student preparedness for college a central part of their missions.
+College readiness, also referred to as ‘college success’ or ‘college access’, has emerged as one of the leading education reform efforts of the 21st century.
+College-readiness related grantmaking sometimes overlaps with work force preparation through college education or vocational school opportunities.
+Recognizing that a high school diploma is not a guarantee into the American middle class that it once was, school systems across the country are making student preparedness for college a central part of their missions.
 The good news for schools is that foundations are opening their pocketbooks, funding programs and projects with a focus on increasing readiness for and access to postsecondary education opportunities.

 The Angell Foundation supports initiatives in California and New England that aim to help low-income, at-risk young people and adults improve their lives, and college readiness is part of that focus.
-Proposals and LOIs are accepted by invitation only, but the foundation does encourage new organizations to get in touch.
+Proposals and LOIs are accepted by invitation only, but the foundation encourages new organizations to get in touch.

 This giving arm of the banking behemoth gives to college readiness and completion outfits preparing young people for success in the 21st-century workforce.

-This funder is mainly focused on the Southwest, but ed funding occasionally finds its way elsewhere.
+This funder predominately focuses on the Southwest, but funding occasionally finds its way elsewhere.
 Its support of education is geared towards college readiness and college achievement.

-The philanthropic arm of the electronic retail giant is willing to support multiple approaches to tech education to prepare teens for college and careers in the 21st century, with an emphasis on computer and digital skills.
+The philanthropic arm of the electronic retail giant supports multiple approaches to tech education to prepare teens for college and careers in the 21st century, with an emphasis on computer and digital skills.
 They fund national and local programs.

 The Bezos Family Foundation is solely dedicated to enriching education for students—starting before formal education begins, continuing through K-12 education, and positioning students for college success and enriched lives.